huggingface/blog/eu-ai-act-for-oss-developers.md

 ## 🤗 Get involved

 Much of the EU AI Act’s practical application is still in development through public consultations and working groups, whose outcome will determine how the Act’s provisions aimed at smoother compliance for SMEs and researchers are operationalized.
 If you’re interested in shaping how this plays out, now is a great time to get involved!

-[^1]: Today, most GPAI models are not considered to present systemic risk.
-According to a [study by Stanford](https://crfm.stanford.edu/2024/08/01/eu-ai-act.html), in August 2024, based on estimates from Epoch, only eight models (Gemini 1.0 Ultra, Llama 3.1-405B, GPT-4, Mistral Large, Nemotron-4 340B, MegaScale, Inflection-2, Inflection-2.5) from seven developers (Google, Meta, OpenAI, Mistral, NVIDIA, ByteDance, Inflection) would meet the default systemic risk criterion of being trained using at least 10^25 FLOPs.

 ```
 @misc{eu_ai_act_for_oss_developers,